[Content Warning: Mention of suicide and self-harm statistics in regards to racial discrimination.]

 “Twenty-four participants described experiences of conflict with their AA families regarding their sexual orientation, coming out, and/or relationships.
 The level of participants’ disclosure of their sexual orientation to family and degree of relational conflicts varied according to their parents’ degree of [awareness or acceptance].
 For participants who were not out to their family it seemed to create ‘pressure on the home front, being unable to be who I truly am with my parents.’”

-The assumption (referred to as the model minority myth) that AAPI are given special treatment simply because they are statistically more successful in academics and other fields give leeway to many harmful stereotypes:
+The assumption (referred to as the model minority myth) that AAPI are given special treatment simply because they are statistically more successful in academics and other fields gives leeway to harmful stereotypes.
+It also:

-that AAPI are a monolith despite their diverse set of cultures, languages and beliefs.
+Treats AAPI like a monolith despite their diverse set of cultures, languages and beliefs

 “These data points show a critical need to invest in–whether it’s resources or suicide prevention efforts–for youth that are culturally responsive and reflect those diverse identities.”